Elder Abuse Lawyers in California – Penal Code 368 PC

 The court can even add enhancements to increase your sentence if the victim is seriously injured or dies from the abuse.
 In some aggravated felony elder abuse cases, a conviction can act as a strike on your criminal record.

-Elder abuse laws FAQs
+Elder Abuse PC FAQs

 To help you understand the various aspects of an elder abuse charge, our elder abuse attorneys at Wallin & Klarich have provided answers to some of the most commonly asked questions in our FAQ section.
 There, you can find answers to questions like: